ablaamim/Minishell/README.md

 in order to check if next character is '|' so i define it as '||'

-->In AST i give priorities to logical operators, so i put them in root ->Then i look for pipeline in linked_list of tokens so next child should be pipe if found.
-->Then i parse simple Command, command options and redirections are a part of it as well example of a simple cmd : ls -la > file
+->In AST i give priorities to logical operators, so i put them in root ->Then i look for pipeline in linked_list of tokens so next child should be pipe if find it in linked list tokens ->Then i parse simple Command, command options and redirections are a part of it as well example of a simple cmd : ls -la > file

 ```

 $> SIMPE_CMD | SIMPLE_CMD && SIMPLE_CMD

 											[ LOGICAL OPERATOR ]